Philippine Electrical Code Summary

 RACEWAYS

-Raceways are channels designed for holding wires, cables or bus-bars, which are either made of metal or
+Raceways are channels designed for holding wires, cables or bus-bars, which are either made of metal or insulating materials.
+The common types of raceways in household wiring are the a) conduits, b) connectors, and c) others.

 a) Conduits